lucas-ifsp/CTruco/README.md

 **CTruco** `domain` module was implemented using vanilla Java to exemplify the features the language provides.
 It isolates the core business rules from libraries and third party plugins, thus enabling the creation of applications in different formats, for multiple platforms.
-The following playing modes are already available (Spring backend will be ready soon):
+The following playing modes are already available:

 - Console game between a player and a bot (run `cli/GameCLI` class in `console` module);
 - Console simulation of games between two bots (run `standalone/PlayWithBots` class in `console` module); and
 - JavaFX game between a player and a bot (run `view/WindowGameTable` class in `desktop` module);
+- Spring Boot backend for games between a player and a bot (run `WebApp` class in `web` module);

 The project uses Java 16 language features.
 Therefore, JDK 16+ is required.
 Further requirements are declared as Maven dependencies, so no additional config is needed.